karakum-team/karakum/docs/blogposts/Representation.md

 ```

 As you can see `MyClass` and `MyNamespace.MyClass` are completely different declarations, so if we ignore namespaces
-during conversion, we will receive something like thi in Kotlin:
+during conversion, we will receive something like this in Kotlin:

 ```kotlin
 external class MyClass